A SQUIRRELY CAUSATION THEORY

 The facts were almost Rube Goldbergian.
-Mrs. Palsgraf – the countess of causation herself – had just arrived at the station to catch a commuter train.
+Mrs. Palsgraf – the Countess of Causation herself – had just arrived at the station to catch a commuter train.
 A passenger carrying a package, while hurrying to board a moving train, appeared to two Long Island Railroad employees to be falling.
-The employee standing on the passenger car tried to pull the passenger into the car while the other employee tried to push the rider into the car from behind.
+The employee standing on the passenger car steps tried to pull the passenger into the car while the other employee tried to push the rider into the car from behind.
 Their efforts to aid the passenger caused the unlucky fellow to drop the package he was holding.
 The box – about 15 inches long and wrapped in newspapers – struck the rails in between the cars.

 The package contained fireworks, and it of course exploded when it hit the rails.
 The shock from the blast caused a panicked bystander to stumble into a pair of scales, which fell over, striking Helen Palsgraf.
 Palsgraf sued the Long Island Railroad (of course, because no one else in the chain of causation had any money), claiming her injury resulted from negligent acts of the Railroad’s employee in pushing the passenger onto the train.
 The trial court and the intermediate appeals court agreed with Mrs. Palsgraf.

 The Long Island Railroad appealed the judgment to the Court of Appeals, New York’s highest court.
-In a celebrated opinion by then-Chief Judge Benjamin Cardozo, the Court held that there was no way the LIRR employee could have known that the newspaper-wrapped parcel was dangerous, and that pushing the passenger would thereby cause an explosion.
+In a celebrated opinion by then-Chief Judge Benjamin Cardozo, the Court held that there was no way the LIRR employee could have known that the newspaper-wrapped parcel was dangerous and that pushing the passenger would thereby cause an explosion.
 Without a reasonable perception that one’s actions could harm someone, there could be no duty towards that person, and therefore no negligence for which to impose liability.
-Whether the Railroad employees had acted negligently to the passenger they manhandled was irrelevant for Palsgraf’s claim, because the only negligence that a person can sue for is a wrongful act that violates his or her own rights.
+Whether the Railroad employees had acted negligently toward the passenger they manhandled was irrelevant for Palsgraf’s claim, because the only negligence that a person can sue for is a wrongful act that violates his or her own rights.
 “If the harm was not willful, [a plaintiff] must show that the act as to him had possibilities of danger so many and apparent as to entitle him to be protected against the doing of it though the harm was unintended.”

 This is known as “foreseeability,” a concept that tends to limit liability to the consequences of an act that could reasonably be foreseen rather than to every single consequence that follows.
 Otherwise, liability could be unlimited in scope, as causes never truly cease having effects far removed in time and space.
 (This returns us to the wayward Beijing butterfly).
 Today’s case is a current illustration of what happens when a plaintiff’s lawyer slept through that particular session of tort law class.

 The actors were a dumpster, a black squirrel, and a black hole.
 OK, not a black hole, more like a tennis ball-sized hole that provided the furry critter with access to the dumpster.
 Ms. Hansen dumped her garbage in the dumpster.
 The dumped bags startled the squirrel, which had perhaps gotten in the dumpster through the hole.
-The squirrel leaped from the dumpster in alarm, in turn startling Ms. Hansen, who fell and hurt herself.
+The squirrel leaped from the dumpster in alarm, and in turn startled Ms. Hansen, who fell and hurt herself.